How is JCU making a difference?

 Take a look at our JCU GP training stories

-Incoming registrars are asked to complete an online placements survey in which they will nominate their preferred James Cook University (JCU) GP training regions from 1-11 as well as indicate their training plans and other specific training requirements.
+Incoming registrars are asked to complete an online placements questionnaire in which they will nominate their preferred James Cook University (JCU) GP training regions from 1-11 as well as indicate their connections to rural regions, their training plans and other specific training requirements.
 JCU offers training places for the entire JCU GP training region and there is no guarantee of a training placement in any particular area.
-Registrars are also required to attend a mandatory Commencement of Training telephone interview to discuss the program training requirements and their training post/s in 2020.
+Registrars are also required to attend a mandatory pre-entry telephone interview to discuss the program training requirements and their training plans.

-Registrars who are working in a hospital post in 2020 (RACGP mandatory hospital terms or ACRRM core clinical training), will not be allocated to a training region.
-Instead, during the first half of
+Registrars who commence their training on the AGPT program in a hospital post (RACGP mandatory hospital terms or ACRRM core clinical training), will not be allocated to a training region.
+Instead,

 Once a registrar is allocated to a training region, the regional team will make contact with them to allocate two suitable training posts to interview at (if two are available at that time).
 Following the interview/s the training post will decide whether or not to offer the registrar a placement.
 Registrars can choose to accept or decline an offer.
 Following this process, if there are no suitable available training posts in the allocated region, registrars will be offered interviews in other regions of JCU.

 JCU strongly encourages registrars to remain in one region of choice for the duration of their training.
 This allows registrars to build up a local patient base, provide continuity of care to the community, get to know the local services and referral pathways, and successfully prepare for college assessments.
 Registrars should be aware that in some cases the college policies or training post accreditation may dictate a regional move.
 Examples of these include the RACGP's diversity requirement and ACRRM's placement requirements.

 How do I find out which training posts are available in each JCU region?